dimosr/dimosr.github.io/_posts/2017-04-19-acceptance-tests-with-spring.md

 **[Update - 13/11/2018]** I was also invited to give a talk about the methodology presented here in the London Java Community.
 So, if you prefer the audiovisual version, you can find this talk [here](https://skillsmatter.com/skillscasts/14037-london-java-community-june).

+**[Update - 27/01/2021]** I have lately realised that the term "integration test" is used in many different ways across the industry, which is not helpful.
+As I explained in the post, I define it as a test that exercises the integration between two components over the network, but people sometimes don't include the network as part of the definition.
+This means that for these people testing two classes that interact directly in memory could also be considered an integration test.
+I prefer to make this distinction, because this difference can have important consequences (e.g. speed & reliability of tests).

 ## References

 [[1](https://martinfowler.com/articles/microservice-testing/)] "Testing Strategies in a Microservices Architecture", Martin Fowler